Tramadol Tablets Description

 Increased Intracranial Pressure or Head Trauma

 Tramadol hydrochloride should be used with caution in patients with increased intracranial pressure or head injury.
 The respiratory depressant effects of opioids include carbon dioxide retention and secondary elevation of cerebrospinal fluid pressure, and may be markedly exaggerated in these patients.
 Additionally, pupillary changes (miosis) from tramadol may obscure the existence, extent, or course of intracranial pathology.
-Clinicians should also maintain a high index of suspicion for adverse drug reaction when evaluating altered mental status in these patients if they are receiving tramadol hydrochloride tablets (see WARNINGS, Respiratory Depression).
+Clinicians should also maintain a high index of suspicion for adverse drug reaction when evaluating altered mental status in these patients if they are receiving tramadol hydrochloride (see WARNINGS, Respiratory Depression ).

 Use in Ambulatory Patients